jsreport/docs/docs/centos.md

-These steps were tested on CentOS 7 and Red Hat 8.
+These steps were tested on CentOS 8.
 They may also work for other versions.

 ```bash